 But for the rest of the questions that still remain unanswered, we’d be honored to partner with you on this journey and provide advice, options, and guidance.
 Some of the pregnancy-related symptoms we typically assist with include:

 Fluid retention during pregnancy (particularly in the third trimester)

 Bowel complaints during pregnancy (constipation during pregnancy is particularly common)

 Nutritional deficiencies during pregnancy (iron and vitamin D deficiency during pregnancy are particularly common)

 And the most common…general overwhelm during pregnancy!

 By focusing on your nutrition for pregnancy, you may prevent more serious complications postpartum.
-A well nourished Mother and baby during pregnancy will be far better placed to cope with the many challenges of the fourth trimester than a Mother and baby already depleted.
-Think of pregnancy (and the preconception period) as an opportunity to ‘bank’ as much energy, nutrition, vitality and rest as possible.
+A well-nourished mother and baby during pregnancy will be far better placed to cope with the many challenges of the fourth trimester than a Mother and baby already depleted.
+Think of pregnancy (and the preconception period) as an opportunity to ‘bank’ as much energy, nutrition, vitality, and rest as possible.
 So there is less chance you will fall into a major deficit after bub is born.
 Furthermore, research proves that what Mum eats during pregnancy can enhance or reduce the chances of bub suffering from conditions like asthma and eczema.
 Even more astounding?
-What you eat now for baby may impact bub’s chances of developing a chronic disease later in life like obesity or diabetes.
+What you eat now for the baby may impact bub’s chances of developing a chronic disease later in life like obesity or diabetes.
 We say this not to overwhelm you… but to empower you!

-As a Mum you already have so much potential to set your child up for a healthy and happy life.
+As a Mum, you already have so much potential to set your child up for a healthy and happy life.

 Book your consultation here if you are looking for support right now.